… updated on Monday, May 11, 2026 17:58 +0200

 A senior engineer at Juniper Networks wasn’t happy with me mentioning resource hogs and Junos platforms in the same statement.
 Instead of engaging in never-ending angels dancing on pins deliberations comparing the virtues of Junos with other network operating systems, I decided to throw a bit of real-life data into the mix – I created a simple script that measures:

-- The time it takes to execute vagrant up to start a single network device.
+- The time it takes to start a single network device and wait for it to be configurable.

-- The time it takes to deploy simple initial configuration on that device.
+- The time it takes to deploy a simple initial configuration on that device.

-Before going into the details, it’s worth acknowledging that the device boot time is not something most customers care deeply about1, and thus not something that vendors would invest into.
-It’s just that I get annoyed every single time I have to go and make a sandwich while waiting for my lab to start.
+Before going into the details, it’s worth acknowledging that the device boot time is not something most customers care deeply about1, and thus not something that vendors would invest in.
+It’s just that I get annoyed every single time I have to make a sandwich while waiting for my lab to start.

 Notes:

-- The lab server I was using has 8 cores and 32GB of memory.
+- The lab server I was using has 16 cores and 64GB of memory.
 Nothing else was running on it during the measurement process.

-Some devices also need a lot of time to figure out what to do with their interfaces: Cisco NX-OS took over five minutes (5:13.35) to boot when I started it with 32 Ethernet interfaces.
+Some devices also take a long time to figure out what to do with their interfaces: Cisco NX-OS took over five minutes to boot when I started it with 32 Ethernet interfaces.

 Notes: